PrimalMyst/Books/codex/world-building/playable-races.md

 - Temperament allowing for bonding despite being **delicate and hard to tame**
 - **Burden-carrying capacity** to bear their master's possessions

+**Divine Influence Pattern:**
+- **Myrielle's influence**: All mounts possess Myrielle's guidance for mystical bonding with humanoids - her only way to directly aid heroes
+- **One additional influence**: From any of the other six gods (Fundamental or Primal tiers)
+- **Two-influence maximum**: Still bound by the cosmic limitation that applies to all monsters

+**Myrielle's Bonding Role:**
+As "The Hidden," Myrielle cannot directly influence humanoids but can touch the souls of certain monsters.
+Through mounts, she facilitates the mystical bonds that allow burden-sharing and loyal partnership, enabling her to indirectly support heroic endeavors while remaining concealed.

 **Mystical Burden-Sharing:**
 Mounts create a mystical connection with their riders that distributes weight and burden across both beings.
 This explains how mounted adventurers can carry extensive inventories while maintaining incredible speed and endurance.

 ### Myrielle-Touched Monster Companions (Extraordinarily Rare)
 Small creatures that follow players providing guidance and support, like remora fish with sharks:

+**Myrielle's Hidden Influence:**
+Unlike the other six gods who can directly influence humanoids, Myrielle "The Hidden" cannot touch humanoid souls directly.
+Instead, she works through monster companions to guide and advise her chosen humanoids while remaining concealed.
+This allows her to influence events indirectly without revealing her presence or breaking her veiled nature.

 **Size and Flight Requirements:**
 - Always **tiny or small creatures** capable of flight or hovering
 - Must be able to stay close to their bonded humanoid during adventures

+**Divine Influence Pattern:**
+- **Myrielle's influence**: Always includes Myrielle's guidance for mystical bonding and direction
+- **One additional influence**: From any of the other six gods (Fundamental or Primal tiers)
+- **Two-influence maximum**: Never exceeding the cosmic limit that binds all monsters

 **Guidance Manifestations:**
 - **Navigation**: Mystical maps and pathfinding assistance